Northern Rivers Rail Trail

-The Northern Rivers Rail Trail is a multi-use rail trail in Northern Rivers region of New South Wales which is a walking and cycling trail.
-It runs through the Tweed and Richmond River Shires and, as at June 2024, is undergoing further extension into areas of Byron Bay and Lismore.
-When completed, the trail will be 132 km long and it follows the Murwillumbah railway line which ceased train services in May 2004.
+The Northern Rivers Rail Trail is a multi-use rail trail in Northern Rivers region of New South Wales, which is a walking and cycling trail, with horses permitted on certain small sections.
+Completed sections runs through the Tweed and Richmond Valley local government areas, and as of June 2024, is undergoing further extension into areas of Byron Shire and Lismore.
+When completed, the trail will be 132 km long.

+It follows the Murwillumbah railway line, which ceased train services in May 2004.

 Track details

-Section 1: The Tweed section
+Section 1: Murwillumbah to Crabbes Creek

-This section opened in 2023 and is 23 km long and passes through the following towns and villages:
+This 23km section opened in 2023, passing through the following towns and villages in the Tweed Shire: